Armenian illuminated manuscripts: Armenian prayer roll

 Another form of an illuminated manuscript is a prayer roll, which traditionally included images from the Armenian iconography as well as Biblical passages or teachings but at a much smaller size was a more personal, and portable, religious treasure.
 Armenian prayer rolls could include iconography applicable to all Christian sects, such as images of St. Mark, St. Luke, or St. John as well as panels depicting important moments in the life of Jesus Christ.
 For the Armenians, however, the rolls would also include illustrations specific to the history of their country or church.
-These included St. Gregory the Illuminator credited with bringing Christianity to Armenian in the 4th century or St. Nerses IV important to the growth of Christianity in Armenia in the 12th century as well as establishing the theology of icon veneration within the Armenian Church.
+These included St. Gregory the Illuminator credited with bringing Christianity to Armenian in the 4th century and St. Nerses IV important to the growth of Christianity in Armenia in the 12th century as well as establishing the theology of icon veneration within the Armenian Church.
 As in the case of other traditional Armenian manuscripts, prayer rolls were drawn and illustrated by hand on vellum.
-The scroll served as a personal talisman for the protection of its owner or for needs and prayer intentions of members of their family.
-Prayer rolls were narrow in width and included panels of religious illustration followed by religious text.
+The scroll served as a personal talisman for the protection of its owner or for the needs and prayer intentions of members of their family.
+Prayer rolls were narrow in width and included panels of religious illustrations followed by religious text.
 The rolls were always quite long although exact measurements varied, depending on the number of panels it contained.
 The owner of this religious artifact could tightly roll the vellum and conceal it when carried.
-Concealment was crucial for protection of the prayer roll, since illuminated manuscripts and prayer rolls were highly valued and targeted by thieves.
+Concealment was crucial for the protection of the prayer roll since illuminated manuscripts and prayer rolls were highly valued and targeted by thieves.
 Devout Armenians held manuscripts and other works of art of the Church in high regard due to the fact the church and its teachings were an important part of daily life in medieval Armenia; the church fulfilled all spiritual, social, moral and cultural needs.